ring-buffer/Red_Team_Notes/HTB-Lesson-Learned/HTB/Bounty HTB.md

 SeIncreaseWorkingSetPrivilege Increase a process working set            Disabled
 ```

 Since the SeImpersonatePrivilege is Enabled, We have couple of options.
-We have discussed this options in Granny.HTB as well.
+We have discussed this options in Grandpa.HTB as well.
 For this box, we are going to try out JuicyPoteto exploit.

 1. Download the Juicypoteto binary from [Link](https://github.com/ohpe/juicy-potato/releases/tag/v0.1)
 2. Using Impacket-SmbServer transfer it to the target.
 Also, start the Python Web Server.